 For the safety of both cyclists and pedestrians, we ask that all cyclists dismount from their bicycles when travelling along sections of the towpath where pontoons have been set up.
 This precaution helps prevent accidents and ensures the pontoons remain in good condition.

-We have observed a significant outflow of water, which we believe is originating from the bank adjacent to The Collective, Old Oak Lane.
-This water is flowing into our works area and stopping us from removing cables from this section of the towpath.
+We have observed a significant outflow of water that's flowing into our works area and stopping us from removing cables from this section of the towpath.

-We are currently investigating the issue in collaboration with other local stakeholders, to stop the outflow of water in this area.
-Once this has been completed, we will be able to resume our works and re-open this section of the towpath.
+Once we can stop the outflow of water in this area, we will be able to resume our works and re-open this section of the towpath.

 Coordinating with the community